JuliaAI/MLJ.jl/docs/src/scientific_data_types.md

 that *the same machine data type cannot be used to represent multiple scientific types*.
-We may accordingly express MLJ's convention on scientific type representations using a function, `scitype`, which associates to every Julia object a corresponding subtype of `Found`:
+We may accordingly express MLJ's convention on scientific type representations using a function, `scitype`, which associates to every Julia object a corresponding scientific type:

-**Basic data convention** Scalar data with intended scientific type `K` can be represented in MLJ by a Julia object `x` if `scitype(x) = K`.
+**Basic data convention** Scalar data with intended scientific type `K` can be represented in MLJ by a Julia object `x` if and only if `scitype(x) = K`.

-So, for example, you may check that `scitype(4.56) = Continuous` and `scitype(4) = Count`.
+So, one may check that `scitype(4.56) = Continuous` and `scitype(4) = Count`.
 In particular, you cannot use integers (which include booleans) to represent (nominal) multiclass data.
 You should use a `CategoricalString` or `CategoricalValue` type